 A complete athlete is not the one who trains hard all the time, pushing herself until her body breaks down.
 A complete athlete acknowledges, manages, and uses her body most efficiently.
 A top athlete Trains Hard but also Trains Smart.

-I am a coach; I coach women outdoors, and I focus on mental well-being.
-I teach top athletes Trains Hard but also Trains Smart, which is based on Six Essential Principles:
+I am a coach who specialises in outdoor coaching for women, focusing on their mental well-being.
+I teach top athletes to Train Hard but also Train Smart, which is based on Six Essential Principles:

 - Earthing